christianmkg/mkgmarketingweb/_posts/2013-12-12-seo-web-design-tips-for-fast-growing-companies.md

 <h4>On the note of a lacking call to action, a few organic search improvements we noticed were:</h4>
 <p><strong>Unique Meta Descriptions by Page:</strong>Without a meta description tag, you rely on search engines, like Google and Bing, to predict what the most relevant snippet for your result should be.</p>

-<p>By laying in meta description tags, you're able to control what the snippet will display, Â allowing you to really hit on any messaging that you feel would sway a user into clicking on your result.</p>
+<p>By laying in meta description tags, you're able to control what the snippet will display,  allowing you to really hit on any messaging that you feel would sway a user into clicking on your result.</p>

 <p>Meta descriptions do not influence ranking, but what they do affect click-through-rate on the search engine result page (SERP).</p>